hwborchers/ctv-numericalmath/README.md

 -   Package [Rmpfr](https://cran.r-project.org/package=Rmpfr)
     provides multiple precision floating point operations and functions through the GNU MPFR and GMP libraries.
-Special numbers and some special functions are included, as well as routines for root finding, integration, and optimization in high precision.
+Special numbers and some special functions are included, as well as routines for root finding, integration, and optimization with high precision.
 -   [Brobdingnag](https://cran.r-project.org/package=Brobdingnag) handles very large
     numbers by holding their logarithm plus a flag indicating their sign.
 (An excellent vignette explains how this is done using S4